 This section includes metrics that organizations may use to evaluate the effectiveness of compliance investigations, including the independence and competence of the investigators, communication regarding investigations, and whether the organization responds appropriately to compliance concerns.

 The Resource Guide represents the most thorough presentation of the OIG’s thinking on compliance program evaluations.
 As such, it can be used as a starting point for healthcare compliance program assessment tools, regardless of the type of organization conducting the evaluation.

-With health care regulations in a constant state of change, compliance now takes more effort than ever.
+With healthcare regulations in a constant state of change, compliance now takes more effort than ever.
 To avoid the potentially crippling fines associated with exclusion screening, organizations need to stay up to date with the latest rules and regulations.
-There is no time like the present to review current risk management program and to ensure regular exclusion monitoring.
+There is no time like the present to review the current risk management program and to ensure regular exclusion monitoring.

 As the OIG continues to broaden and expand its exclusion authority, healthcare organizations not actively seeking updates to regulatory requirements and exclusion lists can easily become non-compliant.
 Therefore, it is of utmost importance to monitor all employees and entities regularly and self-disclose any exclusions to the OIG to reduce penalties.